 Creativity is simple, yet elegant.
-A calm mind turns into a seemingly harmonious chaos.
+A creative mind turns into a seemingly harmonious chaos.
 The thought of creativity is intimidating, but it get’s easier once you overcome that fear of failure.
 As stated in the previous blog, creativity and innovation cannot exist without one another, but one must lack—or minimize—the fear of failure in order to innovate and create.

 As our Digital Marketing Strategist, Kyle Dump, said in the first creative blog post, creativity ebbs and flows.
 Flow might sound like an abstract concept, a loose verb that’s tagged to describe one’s own creative process, but it’s actually a psychological term.
 The State of Flow—aka “the zone”—is a mental state where one becomes fully immersed in an activity.
 When in flow, one merges themselves with the task, losing sense of space and time.
 A feeling of great inner clarity overcomes as you sit in the passenger seat and let your thoughts take the wheel.